Ruby

 Handling Exceptions

-.
-The global variable $!
+rescue handles any StandardError.
+The global variable $! refers to the

 current raised exception, though it is better to specify a variable for the

-exception in the rescue
+exception in the rescue statement:

 begin